kimmustafa/ourBucketList/README.md

 # ourBucketList
 We will create a bucket-list application to enable us put into record that which we have set to accomplish.

+We have designed the database tables and stored procedure, and implemented the signup function